 Let's start off by trying to read the source code of this page!
 Let's see if

 Now you can see how the page is being requested.
-It's using include to request the page & appending the .php (ignore the commented line below it, I was playing with RFI).
+It's using include to request the page & appending the .php (ignore the commented line below it, I was was merely playing with RFI).

 So now we know we can read files on the site.
 Use this to try to find the full path of the site, since you can use it.
 Now say this site has a function where you can upload a profile picture or upload a picture to a gallery.
 Awesome, then you're in luck!

 <?php phpinfo(); ?> and compress it to a zip file.